Pokemon Sirius Minus (GBA) – A Balanced Classic of the Japanese ROM Hack Scene

 Known Bugs & Issues

-- Re-entering the Hall of Fame may reset Sphere Ruins progression
+- Re-entering the Hall of Fame can reset certain dungeon progression in Sphere Ruins.

-- Viewing the Alto Mare ending can reset items in Regirock’s ruins
+- Alto Mare ending may reset items in Regirock’s ruins.

 Screenshots